What Are the H-1B “Cap” and “Cap Gap”?

 - USCIS informs SEVIS of the H-1B application and SEVIS updates your I-20 record with a note about the extension of F-1 status and employment eligibility.

 After the H-1B Receipt Notice comes and before your EAD expires, you may request an I-20 reprint showing the cap gap information.

 - Your employer will probably want to review it and save a copy in your employment records.

 - You may also need the updated I-20 for other purposes, like getting a new driver's license.

 Generally you should wait to request the Cap Gap I-20 Reprint until you have the H-1B Receipt Notice (not the selection receipt).

 - If you have not received the H-1B Receipt Notice yet, let your employer know that you need a copy as soon as it arrives.
 When you get the Receipt Notice, you can request a Cap Gap I-20 Reprint.

 Before requesting the Cap Gap I-20 Reprint, please check your OPT Employer Record and update with any changes, as necessary.

-To request your Cap Gap I-20 Reprint, proceed to the Cap Gap I-20 Reprint Request Form.
+To request your Cap Gap I-20 Reprint, log in to the M-Passport portal, click on Requests > Cap Gap I-20, and follow the instructions from there.

 How Long Will It Take to Get a “Cap Gap I-20 Reprint”?